■ 2. SLR bodies - Introduction

 Konica made SLRs from the late 1950s to the early 1980s.
 In that time, the company produced two SLR series distinguished by the lens mount.
-The first, called the ‘F’ series, lasted for only six years (for more on this series, see Section 7).
-The second, called the ‘AR’ series, was launched in 1965 with the introduction of the Auto-Reflex (note the hyphen) and lasted until 1988 when the company withdrew from the SLR market.
+The first, called the "F" series, was in producton for only six years (for more on these SLRs, see Section 7).
+The second, called the "AR" series, was launched in 1965 with the introduction of the Auto-Reflex (note the hyphen) and ended in 1983 with the introduction of the FT-1.
 It is the AR mount that consolidated Konica’s reputation as an innovative SLR maker and it is the cameras and lenses of the AR system that are this site’s principal subject.

-The production span of AR series cameras can be divided into two periods separated by a short transition span.
-The first period lasted about ten years – it began with the introduction of the Auto-Reflex in 1965 and ended with that of the Autoreflex T3N in 1975.
+The production span of AR series cameras can be divided into two periods separated by a short transition interval.
+The first period lasted about a decade – it began with the introduction of the Auto-Reflex in 1965 and ended with that of the Autoreflex T3N in 1974.
 Konica essentially pioneered automatic exposure for 35mm SLRs during the first half of this period, and firmly established itself as the photo industry’s leading automatic exposure specialist in the second half.
-During this period, Konica improved each of its successive SLRs, a process that culminated in the introduction of the Autoreflex T3 in 1973 and of its second version, the T3N, in 1975.
+During this period, Konica improved each of its successive SLRs, a process that culminated in the introduction of the Autoreflex T3 in 1973 and of its second version, the T3N, in 1974.
 The latter is universally regarded as the most advanced of Konica’s traditional mechanical SLRs.
 All of Konica’s SLRs from this period share the same general appearance.
-They are all-metal sturdy SLRs typical of that era – cameras whose general dimensions, style and weight had remained essentially unchanged since the early sixties.
+They are sturdy, all-metal SLRs typical of that era – cameras whose general dimensions, style and weight had remained essentially unchanged throughout the industry since the early sixties.

 Auto-Reflex and a number of period Hexanon lenses

-Under pressure from rising production costs and consumers demanding less cumbersome and cheaper cameras, by the middle 1970s traditional mechanical SLRs were giving way to a ‘new wave’ of lighter and more compact SLRs, a process that had been heralded by the introduction of the Olympus OM-1 in 1972.
+Under pressure from rising production costs and consumers demanding less cumbersome and cheaper cameras, by the middle 1970s traditional mechanical SLRs were giving way to a "new wave" of lighter and more compact SLRs, a process that had been heralded by the introduction of the Olympus OM-1 in 1972.
 The entire photo industry began to experiment with synthetic materials and, in time, with increasingly complex electronic circuitry.
-This trend ultimately led to the arrival of a generation of cameras which were often more user-friendly but, just as often, less sturdy and unusable without batteries.
-For Konica, the transition between the large traditional SLRs and the new electronic compact cameras was assured by two models – the Autoreflex TC, an extremely popular entry level SLR introduced in 1976, and the Autoreflex T4, a semi-professional grade SLR introduced in 1978.
+This trend ultimately led to the emergence of a generation of cameras which were often more user-friendly but, more often than not, less sturdy and unusable without batteries.
+For Konica, the transition between the large traditional SLRs and the new electronic compact cameras was assured by two models – the Autoreflex TC, an extremely popular entry level SLR introduced in 1976 and made until 1981, and the Autoreflex T4, a semi-professional grade SLR introduced in 1977.
 Both models are streamlined mechanical cameras that look almost identical.
 Although their operation doesn’t differ from that of the SLRs that preceded them, in terms of appearance, they are from a different era.

 Autoreflex bodies and some period Hexanon lenses